-"Motor driven cycle": every motorcycle, motor scooter, or bicycle with motor attached, with less than 150 cubic centimeter piston displacement.
+"Motor driven cycle": every amotorcycle, motor scooter, or bicycle with motor attached, with less than 150 cubic centimeter piston displacement.

-"Motor vehicle": every vehicle which is self-propelled and any combination of vehicles which are propelled or drawn by a vehicle which is self-propelled.
+"Motor vehicle": a self-propelled every vehicle which is self-propelled and any combination of vehicles which are propelled or drawn by a self-propelled vehicle which is self-propelled.

-"Motorcycle": every motor vehicle having a seat or saddle for the use of the rider and designed to travel on not more than 3 wheels in contact with the ground, but excluding a tractor.
+"Motorcycle": a every motor vehicle with having a seat or saddle for-the use of the rider and designed to travel on not more than up to 3 wheels in contact with the ground, but excluding a tractor.